durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 each kind of collection, but there is no one size fits all block because the data structures of the collections are quite different.
-Instead of defining a sorting method for each kind of collection that would have a unique block for ``#partition`` I created unique procs for each kind of collection and used those procs for ``#partition``'s block.
+Instead of defining a sorting method for each kind of collection that would have a unique block for ``#partition`` I created a unique proc for each kind of collection to use as ``#partition``'s block with that collection.
 In this way I wrote one method that sorts different kinds of collections and yields the sorted collection's items to a custom block.

 ```ruby